shudv/memotable/README.md

 - If you recreate the array on every render, you pay **full recomputation cost** every time — so your “optimization” does nothing.

 Most of the time, you don’t need to “memoize” collections at all — just recompute them and move on.
-But when you _do_ need to avoid recomputation — say, thousands of items with heavy filter/comparator logic —
+But when you _do_ need to avoid recomputation — say, thousands of values with heavy filter/comparator logic —
 you need a structure that’s actually designed for that.

 That’s what `memotable` is.